Episode 3

 Speaker A:

-And now, anything y' all want to close out and say, like, you know, to the people.
+And now, anything y' all want to close out and say, like, you know, to the people, what would y' all tell former and current foster youth right now?

 Where should they look?